Recognizing what your photo needs

 Although the midtones range is most in need of adjustment in this image, it’s important to get the shadows and highlights right first.

 In the Levels dialog box, click Reset and we’ll try another method for adjusting the shadows.
-Hold down the Alt / Option key as you drag the shadows slider to the right to set a value of 70: just inside the left-hand end of the tonal curve.
+Hold down the Alt / Option key as you drag the shadows slider to the right to set a value of 70, just inside the left end of the tonal curve.
 The clipping preview shows you where the darkest parts of the image are.

 Hold down the Alt / Option key; then, drag the highlights slider to 185.
 The clipping preview begins to show significant clipping of image detail in the brighter parts of the photo, as shown in the illustration below.
 Correct the adjustment by dragging the highlights slider back to 195, where the clipping is minimal; then release the Alt / Option key and the mouse button.

-In the Levels controls, drag the midtone slider (the gray triangle below the center of the graph) to the right to set the midtone value to 0.8.
+In the Levels controls, drag the midtones slider (the gray triangle below the center of the graph) to the right to set the midtones value to 0.8.

 In the Histogram panel, click the yellow alert icon to refresh the display.

 Compare the original histogram (the red overlay) to the adjusted curve.
-Information has spread outwards, widening the midtone range as well as filling out both the highlights and shadows.
+Information has spread outward, widening the midtones range as well as filling out both the highlights and shadows.

 Choose File > Save As.
 Name the new file DSC_0212_Levels.jpg and set your Lessons / My CIB Work folder as the destination.
 Activate the option Include In The Elements Organizer and disable Save In Version Set With Original.
 Click Save; then click OK to accept the JPEG settings.
 Choose File > Close.